typedb/typedb-docs/08-examples/02-phone-calls-migration-java.md

 ## Time to Load

-Run the main method, sit back, relax and watch the logs while the data starts pouring into Grakn.
+Run the main method, sit back, relax and watch the logs while the data starts pouring into TypeDB.

 ### ...
 So Far With the Migration